benwiggy/QuartzFilters/README.md

 The Better PDFX-3 filter offers improved transparency and colour management, using parameters similar to those in Adobe Distiller's PDF/X-3:2002 joboptions.

 ### Better Reduce File Size ###
 These filters will compress PDF files, if possible, without too much lossage.
+Some PDFs may contain compression algorithms, so may not be capable of much size reduction without loss.

 ### Create your own Filters ###
 You can create you own filters using any ICC profiles you may have.
 (Adobe applications include profiles for various colour axes -- Green-Red, Gold-Blue, Turquoise-Sepia, etc).
 Set an Intermediate Transform with the Profile paramater, then choose your profile.